achliopa/udemy_PythonTensorFlow/readme.md

 ### Lecture 5 - Intalling TensoFlow Environment

-* we go to anaconda.com (anaconda is a high perfirmance distribution of a lot of data science packages)
+* we go to anaconda.com (anaconda is a high performance python distribution with of a lot of data science packages)
 * we download for ubuntu (python3) => follow installation instructions
 * do not add anaconda to Path (unless we want anaconda to be our main distro for python). for this course it is ok to do so
-* with anaconda installed on our machine it time to restore the env file
+* with anaconda installed on our machine its time to restore the env file
 * we open the terminal
 * cd to where the tfdl_env.yml file is placed
 * then we run `conda env create -f tfdl_env.yml`
 * we now activate the conda env `source activate tfdeeplearning`
-* we run `hupyter notebook` and it should open a browser for us
+* we run `jupyter notebook` and it should open a browser for us
-* to check installation of tensorflow in jupoyter
+* to check installation of tensorflow in jupyter
 ```
 import tensorflow as tf
 hello = tf.constant("hello world")